haipinglu/SimplyDeep/README.md

 # SimplyDeep: A Simple Introduction to Deep Learning
 ## Haiping Lu - University of Sheffield

-The aim is **Simple**.
+**Simple** is the key focus here.
 If you think this can be made simpler, let me know please.

 ### Why
 * We are teaching a class of 200+ MSc students with diverse background.